Looking at the innovators and patent owners in the period 2000 – 2023

 In every year since 2000, the dominance of the top 10 owners has gradually reduced – from 21% at the start of the period to 14% in 2023.

-From this we can take that innovation is currently being driven by a greater pool of smaller organisations – highlighting the growing importance of switching to sustainable plastic alternatives globally.
+From this we can take that innovation is currently being driven by a greater pool of smaller organizations – highlighting the growing importance of switching to sustainable plastic alternatives globally.

 This report delves deeper into the companies that prioritise sustainable plastic innovation by considering percent exposure and is further dissected by sector and technology.
 It includes: